Position

 Qualifications

-• High school diploma or equivalent required; additional training in optometry or a related field is a plus.
+• High school diploma or equivalent required; additional education or training in optometry or a related field is a plus.

 • Previous experience as an Optometric Assistant or in a similar role is preferred.